SayakaIsBaka/fls-rich-presence-cs/README.md

 If you encounter any issues during installation or after, you can join [this Discord server](https://discord.gg/Dq68J8r) (I don't guarantee that I'll be able to help but I'll still try my best!)

-## To Do

-- Add a way to run FL when running this?

 ## Credits